Pune district: Pune under the Peshwas

 Pune gained more influence under the rule of Baji Rao I's son, Balaji Baji Rao (Nanasaheb).
 Maratha influence waned after the disastrous 1761 Battle of Panipat, and the Nizam of Hyderabad looted the city.
 It (and the empire) recovered during the brief reign of Peshwa Madhavrao.
 The rest of the Peshwa era was rife with family intrigue and political machinations.
 The leading role was played by the ambitious Raghunathrao, the younger brother of Nanasaheb, who wanted power at the expense of his nephews Madhavrao I and Narayanrao.
 After Narayanrao's 1775 murder by order of Raghunathrao's wife, power was exercised in the name of his son Madhavrao II by a regency council led by Nana Fadnavis for most of the century.
 Under Peshwa rule, the urban elite came from the Chitpavan Brahmin community; they were the military commanders, the bureaucrats and the bankers, and had ties to each other by marriage.

 Nanasaheb built a lake in Katraj, on the city's outskirts, and a still-operational underground aqueduct to bring water from the lake to Shaniwar Wada.
 The city received an underground sewage system in 1782 which discharged into the river.
 Pune prospered during Nanasaheb's reign.
 On the southern fringe of the city, he built a palace on the Parvati Hill, developed a garden known as Heera Baug, and dug a lake near the hill with a Ganesha temple on an island in its centre which is called Sarasbaug.
 Nanasaheb also developed new commercial, trading, and residential localities: Sadashiv Peth, Narayan Peth, Rasta Peth and Nana Peth.
 During the 1790s, the city had a population of 600,000.
 In 1781, after a city census, a household tax (gharpatti) was levied on the more affluent: one-fifth to one-sixth of the property value.

 Order in Peshwa Pune was maintained by the kotwal, who was a police chief, magistrate and municipal commissioner and whose duties included investigating, levying and collecting fines for offences.
-The kotwal was assisted by police officers who manned the chavdi (police station), and clerks collected fines and paid informants who provided intelligence.
+The kotwal was assisted by police officers from the chavdi (police station), and clerks collected fines and paid informants who provided intelligence.
 Crimes included illicit affairs, violence and murder; in the case of murder, sometimes only a fine was imposed.
 Inter-caste or inter-religious affairs were also resolved with fines.
 Although the kotwal's salary was as high as 9,000 rupees per month, it included officer salaries (mainly from the Ramoshi caste).
 The best-known kotwal in Pune during Peshwa rule was Ghashiram Kotwal, and the city's police force was admired by European visitors.